CornerstonePres/cornerstone-pres/_events/2021-07-08-thursday-small-group.md

 <!--StartFragment-->

-We are NOT meeting Thursday, August 11, 2022.
 We will continue our study of John, August 18.

 Elaine will lead and Cheryl will do Devotions.